-The calculation of potential accessibility is made in consideration of buffer zones of a radius of 400 meters and 1000 meters around the contact points (CP).
+To measure the potential accessibility, we consider buffer zones of a radius of 400 meters and 1000 meters around the contact points (CP).
 All the IRIS areas situated in this buffer zone as well as the number of inhabitants located at a distance less than or equal to d were considered based on the distribution and data of the INSEE (General Census of the Population).

-The distance of 400 meters corresponds to a demand "of proximity" more in urban and downtown areas, assuming that the individual reaches the contact point on foot.
+The distance of 400 meters corresponds to a demand "of proximity" in urban and downtown areas, assuming that individuals reach the contact point on foot.
 The hypothesis was made that an individual would accept walking five minutes at an average speed of 4.8 km/h (Montufar et al., 2002).
 The distance of 1000 meters allows the inclusion of travel by automobile or public transportation to reach the contact point, in particular in suburban areas.
 Keeping the hypothesis of a budgeted time of five minutes, the speed of travel is 12 km/h, close to that of public transportation (Allaire, 2006).